Skip to main content

 Sending Mail from a Linux Server with Postfix: A Reliable, Relay-First Setup

-Installing Postfix is easy.
-Making sure password resets, contact-form notifications, invoices, and server alerts consistently reach people is the real job.
+Installing Postfix takes minutes.
+Making sure password resets, enquiries, invoices, and server alerts actually arrive is the operational work.

-The important decision is not which package to install.
-It is who will own the difficult parts of email delivery.
+The first decision is not which package to install.
+It is how much mail infrastructure your team wants to operate.

-Authenticated SMTP relay Websites, business applications, agency servers, alerts, and low-volume transactional mail Postfix configuration, relay credentials, verified sender domains, DNS records, and queue monitoring
+Postfix with SMTP relay Websites, business applications, alerts, and transactional mail Credentials, sender domains, DNS, queue monitoring, and bounces

-Direct delivery Teams intentionally operating mail infrastructure with stable IP addresses and mail expertise Everything above, plus PTR records, port 25 access, IP reputation, abuse handling, and receiver-specific failures
+Direct delivery Teams deliberately operating mail infrastructure Port 25 access, PTR records, IP reputation, abuse response, and receiver-specific failures

-A relay is usually the least risky default when email matters but operating a mail service is not part of the business.
+An authenticated relay is usually the practical default when email matters but running a mail service is not the business.

-Check the hosting network before attempting direct delivery.
+Check the hosting network before considering direct delivery.
 Amazon EC2, for example, blocks outbound port 25 to public IPv4 and IPv6 addresses by default.
-Other providers apply their own restrictions.
-Submission to a relay over port 587 is often the simpler route.
+A relay using the submission port, normally 587, also avoids tying delivery to the reputation of one application server’s IP address.

-On Debian or Ubuntu, install Postfix, GNU Mailutils, and the SASL modules commonly needed for authenticated relays:
+On Debian or Ubuntu, install Postfix, GNU Mailutils, and the SASL modules commonly used for authenticated relays:

 sudo apt update